Marine Corps Veteran with Mesothelioma Beating the Odds

 “I’m an ex-Marine.
 I used to be really active, never hired anyone to do anything around my house,” he said.
 “Now I’m limited to minor gardening.
 I’ll go to the mall for a couple hours.
 My heart is in everything.
 I still want to do everything I once did.
 But my body doesn’t always answer the call.”

 Cutts answered the call to serve his country in the 1960s when he served three years as a Marine.
 He believes his mesothelioma came from the three weeks he spent on a Navy ship, where asbestos was prevalent.
-An estimated 30 percent of mesothelioma cases in the United States strike those who served in the military, although an unquantifiable number were exposed at work after they left the military.
+An estimated 30 percent of mesothelioma lawsuits in the United States are filed by those who served in the military, although an unquantifiable number were exposed at work after they left the military.

 “The VA told me my exposure wasn’t long enough.
 And that’s just not right,” he said.
 “You can’t fight City Hall, and you can’t fight the Navy, but you try.”